MicrosoftDocs/memdocs/memdocs/intune/protect/identity-protection-configure.md

 5. When you're done, select **OK** > **Create** to save your changes.

 The profile is created and appears in the profiles list.
-Next, [assign](../configuration/device-profile-assign.md) this profile to user and device groups to meet your needs.
+Next, [assign](../configuration/device-profile-assign.md) this profile to user group to meet your needs.

 > [!IMPORTANT]
-> To allow multiple users to be provisioned to a device, specify that the Windows Hello for Business policy be applied to the devices.
-If the policy is applied only to users, only one user can be provisioned to a device.
+> Currently this profile cannot be assigned to device groups.

 <!--  Removing image as part of design review; retaining source until we known the disposition.